|Title||Northwest Airlines Chief Meteorologist Daniel Sowa|

 |Object Name||Transparency, Slide|

-Slide made by Northwest Airlines Meteorology Department, ca. 1950s-1960s.
+Slide made by Northwest Airlines Meteorology Department, 1960s?
 Transferred to the Delta Flight Museum in 2015 by Delta Manager - Meteorology Tom Fahey, formerly with Northwest Airlines Meteorology.

 Pioneer weather research by Northwest meteorologists led to smoother, safer flying.
 Chief Meteorologist Dan Sowa led the research work to help pilots avoid clear-air turbulence and low-level wind shear on Northwest's many northern routes over mountain areas.
 As the originator of the Turbulence Plot program that was a Northwest Airlines exclusive, Sowa was honored by the Federal Aviation Administration for "distinguished service in the public interest on behalf of aviation."